-When a teacher entered in a differentiated classroom, they need to make sure that their lesson should be according to their students’ learning styles and provide a healthy and safe learning environment.
-Teachers have to cope with all students learning needs and difficulties, and one of the learning difficulties which is now becoming common in classrooms is Dyslexia.
+When a teacher enters a differentiated classroom, they must ensure that their lesson should be according to their student’s learning styles and provide a healthy and safe learning environment.
+Teachers must cope with all students learning needs and difficulties, and one of the learning difficulties now becoming common in classrooms is Dyslexia.
 Many people termed dyslexia as a learning ‘disability’.
 However, I don’t agree with this elaboration because Dyslexia causes difficulty with reading.
-It may also impact comprehension ability, math, spelling and writing proficiency in children.
+It may also impact children’s comprehension, math, spelling and writing proficiency.
 Dyslexia is a problem with language, not with vision.
 Students who are having such difficulties are physically active as other children.
-It is dyslexic students need extra help typically emphases on phonics and spelling rules.
-It is unfortunate that students despite having extra care and attention, having a hard time reading.
+Dyslexic students needs extra help typically emphases on phonics and spelling rules.
+It is unfortunate that students, despite having extra care and attention, have a hard time reading.
 Continue reading “How Teachers can Boost Dyslexic Students’ Confidence”

 Cerebral Palsy (CP) is a group of permanent movement disorders that appear in early childhood and may affect a child’s muscle movement, and tone.
 It is the most common disability in childhood.
 Children affected with CP may need constant care and support throughout their lives.